 6. How does irrigation work?

 Water is pumped from our wells located around the District to pipes that run underground to your property.
 Water is scheduled every week, alternating weeks between north and south sides of San Tan Blvd.
 You must establish a water account separate from your domestic account with the office.
 Irrigation water is purchased in advance, and water is scheduled according to where water is ordered and how much is ordered.
 You can sign up on the board outside the office if you have funds in your irrigation account or purchase on-line through this website.
 You must purchase or sign up for irrigation by 9:00am Monday (of your north or south side week) in order to receive irrigation that week.
 Requests for irrigation close promptly at 9:00 am.
 The Zanjero takes the requests at 9:00am and creates a schedule based on where he needs to deliver water.
 This process is done every single week, and is published by 1:00 pm Tuesday each week.
 The schedule is posted on this website and on the board outside the office.
 You will not be notified of your irrigation time, you are responsible to look on the website or board outside the office to find out when you are scheduled to receive water.
-Irrigation typically begins on Wednesday and runs through Saturday, depending on the orders received that week.
-During the summer months when demand is highest, we deliver water 24 hours a day in order to meet the needs of our residents.
-So there will be times when you will be irrigating in the middle of the night.
+Irrigation typically begins on Wednesday and runs through Sunday, depending on the orders received that week.
+During the summer months when demand is highest, irrigation may start on Tuesday in order to meet the needs of our residents.
 Conversely, during winter months if there is not enough demand to support starting the pumps, water for the week may be cancelled at the discretion of the Zanjero.